Grow along with the community

 - Before applying for Sujnananidhi Scholarship, Student must read the information letter properly and collect necessary documents.

-- Online registration can be done only through SKDRDP official Website.
+- Registration can be done only through SKDRDP CSC center.

 Launched in the memory of Golden Jubilee of independence, the ‘Hindu Rudrabhumi’ programme is aimed at providing facility in crematorium to perform the final rites of a man with great honour.
 Since some crematoriums lack basic facilities, the organisation has designed a separate programme for construction of model crematoriums.